Soil retrogression and degradation

+According to the Center for Development Research at the University of Bonn and the International Food Policy Research Institute in Washington, the quality of 33% of pastureland, 25% of arable land and 23% of forests has deteriorated globally over the last 30 years.
+3.2 billion people are dependent on this land.

 General

 At the beginning of soil formation, the bare rock outcrops are gradually colonized by pioneer species (lichens and mosses).
 They are succeeded by herbaceous vegetation, shrubs, and finally forest.
 In parallel, the first humus-bearing horizon is formed (the A horizon), followed by some mineral horizons (B horizons).
 Each successive stage is characterized by a certain association of soil/vegetation and environment, which defines an ecosystem.

 After a certain time of parallel evolution between the ground and the vegetation, a state of steady balance is reached.
 This stage of development is called climax by some ecologists and "natural potential" by others.
 Succession is the evolution towards climax.
 Regardless of its name, the equilibrium stage of primary succession is the highest natural form of development that the environmental factors are capable of producing.

 The cycles of evolution of soils have very variable durations, between tens, hundreds, or thousands of years for quickly evolving soils (A horizon only) to more than a million years for slowly developing soils.
 The same soil may achieve several successive steady state conditions during its existence, as exhibited by the Pygmy forest sequence in Mendocino County, California.
 Soils naturally reach a state of high productivity, from which they naturally degrade as mineral nutrients are removed from the soil system.
 Thus older soils are more vulnerable to the effects of induced retrogression and degradation.